Improving causal inference in interrupted time series analysis: the triple difference design: Methods

 \subsection{Example}

-The following example illustrates the analysis of the DDD-ITSA design using data from California’s 1988 enactment of Proposition 99, a voter-approved initiative that increased the cigarette excise tax by \$0.25 per pack and funded statewide anti-smoking efforts.
-The outcome examined is per-capita cigarette sales (packs), measured annually at the state level from 1970 to 2000, with 1989 marking the first post-intervention year.
-The dataset includes cigarette sales and four covariates: average retail cigarette price, logged per-capita personal income, per-capita beer consumption, and the share of the population aged 15--24.
+The following example illustrates the analysis of the DDD-ITSA design using data from California's 1988 enactment of Proposition 99, a voter-approved initiative that increased the cigarette excise tax by \$0.25 per pack and funded statewide anti-smoking efforts.
+The outcome examined is per-capita cigarette sales (packs), a standard proxy for smoking prevalence in the tobacco control literature, measured annually at the state level from 1970 to 2000, with 1989 marking the first post-intervention year.
+The dataset, compiled by Abadie et al.\ \cite{abadie2010}, includes cigarette sales and four covariates: average retail cigarette price, logged per-capita personal income, per-capita beer consumption, and the share of the population aged 15--24.
+Eleven states that implemented major tobacco control programs during 1989--2000 were excluded, leaving 38 states as potential controls.

 For exposition purposes, Idaho and Montana are assigned to the primary control group and Colorado as the secondary control state.
-These states were identified as balanced matches to California (the treated state) on baseline level and trend of cigarette sales using the \texttt{itsamatch} program in Stata \cite{abadie2010}.
-We analyze the model using the DDD-ITSA feature in the \itsa{} program for Stata \cite{linden2015}.
-Regression with Newey–West standard errors is specified, with a single lag autoregressive structure (AR1).
-The Stata post-estimation command \texttt{lincom} is used to compute Wald estimates for linear combinations of coefficients.
-The exact code used in this example is provided in the Appendix.
+These states were identified as balanced matches to California (the treated state) on baseline level and trend of cigarette sales and retail price using the \texttt{itsamatch} program in Stata \cite{linden2018}.
+We analyze the model using the new DDD-ITSA feature in the \itsa{} program for Stata \cite{linden2015}.
+We specify regression with Newey--West standard errors \cite{newey1987} as the statistical model, and specify a single lag autoregressive structure (AR1) based on the results of the \texttt{actest} \cite{baum2013}.
+The Stata post-estimation command \texttt{lincom} is used to compute the Wald estimate for linear combinations of coefficients.
+The exact code used in this example is found in the Appendix.